NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

   design](https://doi.org/10.1364/OE.442074),” *Optics Express*,
   vol. 30, no. 3, pp. 4467–4491 (2022).

-Much of the functionality of the adjoints solver is implemented in Python using [autograd](https://github.com/HIPS/autograd) as well as [JAX](https://github.com/google/jax).
+Much of the functionality of the adjoint solver is implemented in Python using [autograd](https://github.com/HIPS/autograd) as well as [JAX](https://github.com/google/jax).